 Two Recommendation Letters

 Recommendation letters must be completed by, but are not limited to, a teacher, coach, tutor, mentor, or neighbor.
 It is important that family members, friends, and classmates do not submit a recommendation letter on your behalf.

 Please provide current transcripts that identify the students GPA and grades for the most recent quarter or semester.
 Grades from the previous year can also be submitted if most recent grades are unavailable.

 Please provide one unique item that can show the Boost staff what makes you unique.
 This can be through art pieces, stories, poems, drawings, pictures, etc. The unique submissions will not be returned after the application review process.
 Please only submit one item.

 When is the application deadline?

 Where and when will Boost programming take place?

-All rising freshman admitted to the Boost program will be provided with a Boost calendar at the beginning of September with confirmed workshop dates and times.
+All rising freshman admitted to the Boost program will be provided with a Boost calendar which will contain workshop dates and times.
 The Boost program schedules workshops 1-2 times a month between 1 1/2 – 3 hours at a time.
-All workshops will take place on Saturday’s as this program intends to compliment students’ academics and not compete with their school schedule
+All workshops will take place on Saturday’s as this program intends to compliment students’ academics and not compete with their school schedule.

 What if my child/ren has competing commitments during the Saturday workshops?